Gyanendu01/Python-Practice-Problems/problem 43/README.md

 # PROBLEM STATEMENT

-Develop Python Application To Accept Whether User Wants To Convert Hours to Seconds or Seconds to Hours
+Develop A Python Application To Accept Whether User Wants To Convert Hours to Seconds or Seconds to Hours Then Perfrom The Operation And Display The Result.

 ## OUTPUT